rcythr/RML/README.md

 ##Future Work

-#### Comments

-Definitely a must-have feature.
-Including the weird "IE [if ...]" comments for compatability with older browsers.

 #### Templating

 HTML often has a repetative nature to it.
 Certain structures are repeated again and again despite minor